Understanding risk and the role of leadership in process safety management

 In this particular case, an operation is not satisfying the law in the UK, and it is not satisfying the continuous improvement processes that should be present within a business.

 How do we know these protective measures are effective?

 So how is process safety performance measured?
 How is the organisation learning?
 How is the business learning to improve?

 Businesses can look at performance measurement via the following methods:

-But the most effective performance measurement system that should be implemented in any process industry is leadership responsibility.
+The most effective performance measurement system that should be implemented in any process industry is the leadership and senior process safety management teams.
 Process safety requires more than simply following legislative requirements, it requires organisations to continuously improve.
-This is a key facet of any business; if a business doesn’t continuously improve, it won’t be sustainable.
+This is a core value for any business; if a business does not continuously improve, it will not be sustainable.

-For the leadership to be effective, they’ve got to understand what can go wrong.
-They’ve got to understand what measures are in place.
-They’ve got to understand what performance monitoring data provides and act accordingly.
-This is why there’s such a big push for leadership in the process safety industry as leaders must be direct safety practitioners.
+For the leadership to be effective, they have got to understand what can go wrong.
+They have got to understand what measures are in place.
+They have got to understand what performance monitoring data supplies and act accordingly.
+This is why there is such a big push for leadership in the process safety industry as leaders must be direct safety practitioners.

-However, if the leadership aren’t interested and if there isn’t clear positive leadership attached to process safety, then our behaviours as employees working for those leaders will be affected negatively.
-There must be a commitment to do things right, and there has to be a level of involvement and contact, to convince all employees that process safety is important.
+If the business leadership or board are not interested and if there is not clearly positive leadership attached to process safety, then our behaviours as employees working will be affected negatively.
+There must be a commitment to do things right, and there has to be a level of involvement to convince all employees that process safety is important.

-Leaders, task teams and individual employees can use monitoring data as a tool for continuous improvement.
-By looking at the graphs and trends in process safety incidents over time, managers can identify patterns that might indicate when improvements may be necessary on their part.
+By utilising graphs and trends in process safety incidents over time, process safety management teams can find patterns that might show when improvements may be necessary on their part.

 Sigma-HSE offers a comprehensive range of process safety consultancy and training solutions.
-Our team of engineers, technical experts and process safety leaders are on hand to discuss your requirements and will collaborate with you to provide actionable solutions that are both cost and time effective.
+Our team of engineers, technical experts and process safety leaders are on hand to discuss your requirements and will collaborate with you to supply actionable process solutions that are both cost and time effective.